|Fall I 2018||click here for price||click here for dates|

 ELISAVA – Barcelona School of Design and Engineering: Semester Course Offerings

 Students can choose from 2 study tracks – one for students without a Design background, and one for students with a Design background.
 All classes are taught in English.
 You may take Spanish language, in addition to your Design classes, but this is optional.
+(Available Spanish Language classes are Beginner through Low Intermediate levels.)
 Courses listed below are offered in both Fall and Spring semesters.

 Course offerings are subject to change.